What is Sober Living?

 The following are the main aims of sober living for young addicts:

 Addressing the Addiction: A sober living home provides a safe environment for residents to address their drug or alcohol addiction under the guidance of trained professionals.
 In this environment, they can identify and address triggers that may occur during this transitional period in their recovery.

 Support and Understanding: A sober living home for young adults is comprised of other young adolescent males who are recovering from addiction.
 This environment provides an opportunity for them to receive support and understanding without judgment.

 Addressing Underlying Issues: The drug or alcohol addiction an individual is suffering from is rarely an isolated issue.
 There are generally underlying factors that have contributed to substance abuse.
-Anxiety, depression, and trauma are just a few factors which can lead to the development of addiction.
+Anxiety, depression, and trauma are just a few factors that can lead to the development of addiction.
 A sober living home allows the resident to identify and address these issues in a safe environment.

 A Sense of Community: Loneliness and isolation contribute to the development of addiction and are often a consequence of one’s addiction.
 A sober living home reduces loneliness and isolation by providing a sense of community.
 The understanding and support found in a sober living home is crucial for achieving long-term recovery.

 Eliminating Risk: In early recovery, cravings and triggers often consume those fighting addiction.
 Sober living homes go to great lengths to ensure alcohol and drugs will not be on the premises.
 Random drug tests ensure residents are abiding by house rules.
 This helps to protect the safety of the residents and helps to eliminate risks and temptations.